Positivity of the cotangent sheaf of singular Calabi-Yau varieties: Introduction

 where $A$ is a smooth abelian variety, the $Y_i$ are singular Calabi-Yau varieties and the $Z_j$ are singular irreducible holomorphic symplectic (IHS) varieties, as defined in Section \ref{sec:thmnotpseff}.}

-May it seem an expected generalization of the smooth Beauville-Bogomolov decomposition result \cite{Beauv81}, \cite{Beauv}, this theorem however relies on serious results from each paper: \cite{GGK} introduces algebraic holonomy and studies infinitesimal decompositions of the tangent sheaf $\T_X$; \cite{Druel} deals with the abelian part in the infinitesimal decomposition and proves an integrability criterion for the remaining subsheaves of $\T_X$; \cite{HoeringPeternell} establishes positivity results which add up to Druel's criterion to finish the proof.
+May it seem an expected generalization of the smooth Beauville- Bogomolov decomposition result \cite{Beauv81}, \cite{Beauv}, this theorem however relies on serious results from each paper: \cite{GGK} introduces algebraic holonomy and studies infinitesimal decompositions of the tangent sheaf $\mathcal{T}_X$; \cite{Druel} deals with the abelian part in the infinitesimal decomposition through a positive characteristics argument, and proves an integrability criterion for the remaining subsheaves of $\mathcal{T}_X$; \cite{HoeringPeternell} establishes positivity results which add up to Druel's criterion to finish the proof.
+This proof was notably simplified by \cite{Campana}, shortcutting the positive characterictics argument.
+Furthermore, the two recent papers \cite{ClaudonGrafGuenancia}, \cite{BGL} extend this decomposition result to the singular Kähler case by subtle algebraic approximation considerations.

 Interestingly enough, the singular decomposition for a klt variety $X$ may not be the same as the singular decomposition of its terminalisation.
 The typical example is a singular Kummer surface, which resolves by 16 blow-ups into a smooth K3 surface, but has the Beauville-Bogomolov type of an abelian surface.
 Other such intruiguing examples are given in \cite[Sect.14]{GGK}.
 Compatibility of the singular Beauville-Bogomolov decomposition with terminalisation nevertheless holds for {\it some} klt varieties with trivial canonical class \cite[Lem.4.6]{Druel}.
 This license to terminalise is essential in the current proof of \cite[Thm.1.5]{HoeringPeternell}, as it involves positivity results \cite[Thm.1.1]{HoeringPeternell} for klt varieties which are smooth in codimension 2: any klt variety is not, but its terminalisation surely is.